 Summer's here and the time is right to throw a blockbuster block party.
-What better way to meet the neighbors, make new friends, and create a close-knit community.
-We've got crowd-pleasing recipes to share and practical tips for organizing a successful get-together, so get out there and rock the block!
+What better way to meet the neighbors, make new friends, and build community.
+We've got crowd-pleasing recipes to share and practical tips for organizing a successful get-together that rocks the block.

 Epic Block Party Food